 Students must be actively registered, and declare their intent to graduate, by the Candidacy Deadline in the session of anticipated graduation.

 Types of Candidate Registrations include:

-- CAND 99100 (General Candidacy) must be accompanied by at least one credit hour of research for Ph.D. and master's thesis students. - CAND 99200 (Degree Only) all degree requirements met, except for depositing the thesis.
-Must meet early mid-semester deposit deadline for registration to remain valid. - CAND 99300 (Exam Only) all degree requirements met, except for defending and depositing the thesis.
+- CAND 99100 (General Candidacy) must be accompanied by at least one credit hour of research for Ph.D. dissertation and master's thesis students.
+Additional credit hours can be taken with this declaration. - CAND 99200 (Degree Only) all degree requirements met, except for depositing the thesis/dissertation.
 Must meet early mid-semester deposit deadline for registration to remain valid.
+Additional credit hours cannot be taken with this declaration. - CAND 99300 (Exam Only) all degree requirements met, except for defending and depositing the thesis/dissertation.
+Must meet early mid-semester deposit deadline for registration to remain valid.
+Additional credit hours cannot be taken with this declaration.